jpahle/CoRC/README.md

 ## Installation

-Install the development version from GitHub:
+Install the CoRC package directly from GitHub:

 ``` r
 install.packages("remotes")
 remotes::install_github("jpahle/CoRC")
 ```

+The installation may take a few minutes.

 CoRC runs it’s own version of the COPASI backend which it will download for your platform during installation.